polychromatic/polychromatic-docs/pages/effects-sequence.md

 | `fps`         | int       | Approximately how many frames to render per second.
 This isn't precise due to influences by processing speed, such as the LED's firmware or overheads.
 | `loop`        | bool      | Replay the effect after the last frame

+---

+## Frames per second

-> **Frames per second:** Polychromatic has a soft limit of **80 FPS** when editing using the editor.
+Polychromatic has a soft limit of **80 FPS** when using the editor.
-> The limit is not enforced when playing the effect, meaning the file can store a higher value.
+The limit is not enforced when playing the effect, meaning the file could store a higher value.

->
-> It is unknown what the actual limits are, as they may
+It is unknown what the actual limits are, or if high rates will damage your LED controller.
-> vary depending on USB bandwidth, power requirements, LED firmware and CPU load.
+Other influences include USB bandwidth, power requirements, LED firmware and CPU load.
-> You are entirely responsible for wear and tear on your LED controller.
+You are entirely responsible for wear and tear on your LED controller by exceeding this number.